mactov/rust-snippets/readme.md

 ## Usage

-When in the config_from_json directory, just type the following command
+When in the config-from-json directory, just type the following command
 ```
 cargo run config.json
 ```